 Since these releases, Brittany has had the opportunity to open for artists such as LANCO, Parmalee, William Michael Morgan, Charles Kelley, Brooke Eden and Granger Smith to name a few.
 She has also made her debut across the pond with performances in London, England and a feature on Country Hits UK with her single "Crushin On You" playing on The Front Porch with Baylen Leonard.

-Brittany has a brand new single entitled "Wanted" being released on June 19th, 2020.
+Brittany's latest single entitled "Wanted" was released on June 19th, 2020.
 This new single can be found on iTunes, Spotify, Amazon Music, Google Play, etc.